LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 <img class="myImg" src="../images/confluence/panel-example-configuration-1.png" alt="panel-example-configuration-1" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

-- A <span style="color:blue">**Panel**</span> sets the background to match set the color.
+1. A <span class="highlight">Panel</span> sets the background to match set the color.
-  - Knuckles SEGA logo centered and with a smaller size.
+2. Knuckles SEGA logo centered and with a smaller size.
-  - The image for the title was generated with the [Font SpaceTech](https://www.fontspace.com/) site, using the Tech Headlines Font.
+3. The image for the title was generated with the [Font SpaceTech](https://www.fontspace.com/) site, using the Tech Headlines Font.
     - It looks invisible as I change it with the macOS image editor to be white and be compatible with the background.
-- A simple line made with the [Horizontal Rule]() macro separates the contents from the logo.
+4. A simple line made with the <span class="highlight">Horizontal Rule</span> macro separates the contents from the logo.
   - No really much thought put into it, it felt right.
-- Next section is divided with a layout of 2/3
+5. Next section is divided with a <span class="highlight">Layout</span> section of 2/3
-  - Titles start at level 2 with red color.
+6. Titles start at level 2 with red color.
 This make it less weird the transition while reading from huge L1 text to normal size paragraph.
-  - We use the <span class="highlight">Panel</span> macro with a background of #FAFFFD (Baby Powder color) to highlight the content section.
+7. We use the <span class="highlight">Panel</span> macro with a background of #FAFFFD (Baby Powder color) to highlight the content section.
-    - We make sure the content section contains the rule to start at level 2 otherwise it will have a weird indentation.
+8. We make sure the <span class="highlight">Content Table</span> section contains the rule to start at level 2 otherwise it will have a weird indentation.

 And well, that was the fun part.
-For the next part we will see the <span style="color:blue">**Deck of Cards**</span>, for screenshot purposes I removed one section from the first Card to display how it looks when editing:
+For the next part we will see the <span class="highlight">Deck of Cards</span>, for screenshot purposes I removed one section from the first Card to display how it looks when editing:

 <img class="myImg" src="../images/confluence/panel-example-configuration-2.png" alt="panel-example-configuration-2" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">